plopezmp/GdR/Automation with Ansible/README.md

 ## Installation notes on Fedora MV

-We have created a Python environment to work with Ansible in the Fedora MV of this course.
-To access this environment just run
+We have set up a Python environment for working with Ansible in the Fedora MV used in this course.
+To access this environment, simply run:
 ```
 workon ansible
 ```
-To leave the environment use `deactivate`.
+To exit the environment, use `deactivate`.

-Ansible is already installed in this environment the `pip` package manager (e.g. check the list of installed packages with `pip freeze`).
-Besides `ansible`, there are some packages installed needed to make _ssh_ connections with the nodes, and to run the examples contained in this repository.
-For example, `paramiko` and `ansible-pylibssh`.
+Ansible is already installed in this environment via the `pip` package manager (e.g., you can check the list of installed packages with `pip freeze`).
+In addition to ansible, other required packages are installed to enable SSH connections with the nodes and to run the examples in this repository.
+For instance, `paramiko` and `ansible-pylibssh` are included.

 ### Adaptation for global configuration
 This Section is only informative and not part of the proposed exercises.
 We have made the following _twicks_:

-* _Paramiko->pkey.py_
+* **Paramiko** -> `pkey.py`
 ```
 /home/lab/.virtualenvs/ansible/lib/python3.12/site-packages/paramiko/pkey.py
 ```